shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 She took her trusty screwdriver out and scraped at the ice, trying to get the foot out.
 Pounding the ice to crack it risks breaking the whole raft, and trying to melt the ice away would prove fruitless against the foot’s power.

 After about an hour of scraping and blowing the ice scrapes, she realized she hadn’t packed any food.
-Her stomache grumbled as she picked away at the ice.
+Her stomach grumbled as she picked away at the ice.

 Finally she was able to scrape the foot out of the ice.
 She held it above the river and it worked like normal, freezing the water under it instantly.